dgaydukov/cert-aws/sa/files/sa.md

 To enable sharing to to RAM console => setting, and tick `Enable sharing with AWS Organizations`.
 This would activate sharing for your org.
 * individual sharing - share resource with individual account

+###### Secrets Manager
+SM allows you to rotate/manage/retrieve db credentials, API keys, and other secrets throughout their lifecycle.
+You can encrypt secrets at rest using kms (you can choose your own, otherwise SM create new kms for you).
+To retrieve secrets, you simply replace secrets in plain text in your app with code to pull in those secrets programmatically using the SM API.
+You use iam to control which users/roles have access to which stores.
+SM can store json, so you can store any text up to 64KB.
+This can be ideal for lambda evn vars, cause they are shown in lambda console.
+Moreover you can use lambda in private subnet without internet access and still be able to access SM with PrivateLink (create vpc endpoint for SM).
+Key rotation (when you create new secret from SM console, on third step you can optionally configure rotation):
+* SM use lambda to do rotation on the source, you also configure how often do rotation
+* supported out-of-the-box for RDS/RedShift/DocumentDB (SM comes with already written lambdas for these 3)
+* for db on ec2 (or just your remote host) - create new lambda that would modify credentials on your source and attach this lambda when you create secret
+* you can configure cw events to be notified when SM rotate credentials.
+SM never store plaintext secrets to any persistent layer.
+To enalbe key rotation to work with lambda:
+* make sure SM can call lambda (when you create from console - SM create role to be assumed by SM and to call lambda)
+* make sure lambda can communicate with both db and SM:
+    * public rds - no extra work is needed, lambda can talk with both rds/SM using public internet
+    * private rds - 2 steps required:
+        * put lambda inside vpc - lambda can communicate with rds
+        * add NAT or vpc endpoint for SM - lambda can communicate with SM Some system allow users to change passwords (you need provide old password and new), but some are more restrictive, and only super user can change passwords (so you need to provide password of super user and new password).
+That's why for RDS/RedShift/DocumentDB there are 2 options which secret to use to rotate keys (for otherDB/other services since you write lambda yourself, no option to choose other secret exists):
+* this secret - change password using current secret
+* other secret from SM - you have to select existing secret which would be used to rotate passwords

 ### Database services
 ###### RDS
 RDS (Relational Database Service) - managed service, that make it easy install/operate relational database in the cloud.
 It helps easily scale compute resources or storage associated with your db, simplifies replication.